emilasheras/emilasheras/README.md

 I have worked in some game jams with little teams in different occasions and also worked in my own projects recently.

--  UDAsoft event from uni - 2018 (did a little game in a month)
+∎  UDAsoft event from uni - 2018 (did a little game in a month)

--  Helped at a telecommunications company for a few months - 2018
+∎  Helped at a telecommunications company for a few months - 2018

--  Parenthesix Experience GameJam - 2020 (did a game in a week)
+∎  Parenthesix Experience GameJam - 2020 (did a game in a week)

 ___

 ##  [QUALITIES]

--  Responsible
+∎  Responsible

--  Group objective driven
+∎  Driven by group objective

--  Down to earth
+∎  Down to earth

--  Helper
+∎  Helper

 ___

 ##  [INTRESTS]

+∎  Programming

+∎  Game Development

+∎  Music

+∎  Meeting new people

 ___

 ##  [GITHUB STATS]

 [![Emiliano Las Heras's github stats](https://github-readme-stats.vercel.app/api?username=emilasheras)](https://github.com/emilasheras/github-readme-stats)

 [twitter]: https://twitter.com/lhs_emi